Getting To Barcelona

 Barcelona, a metropolitan city, is one of the largest cities of Spain.
 Getting to Barcelona, the capital city of Catalonia, is made easy thanks to the various different modes of transport available.
 Which mode of transport you opt for will depend entirely on your budget, size of your group and how quickly you need to reach Barcelona.

 The city is a transport hub.
 It is home to the Port of Barcelona, which is one of Europe’s leading seaports and busiest European passenger port.
 The main international airport, Barcelona-El Prat, handles over 35 million passengers per year.
 Barcelona is home to a well maintained motorway network too.
-Ideal for those wishing to travel here by road.
+Ideal for those wishing to hire a vehicle and travel here by road.
 There is also a reliable, high speed rail line, which links to France and the rest of Europe.

 The city has direct rail connections to major destinations such as Paris, Zurich and Milan.
 There is also the high speed train from Madrid, the East and the South of Spain, among others.
 This is a popular choice for travellers who are moving about Spain and not necessarily just visiting the capital city.
 So, depending on your original destination, there are loads of options.